elysiajs/documentation/docs/plugins/cors.md

     .listen(8080)
 ```

-This will allows requests from top-level domains with `saltyaom.com'
+This will allow requests from top-level domains with `saltyaom.com'